Siros delicacies and Athen’s regional food is one of the most pleasant memories of Greece.

 The week passed quickly.
 For the first time in my life, I managed without a Christmas tree, carp, and my mother’s poppy seed cake.
 This trip was surprising on many levels.
 Just as though I had gotten to know myself, I realized there was still much to learn.
 Every time I put myself in similar situations, I push myself a bit further and learn something new about myself.

-I wasn’t sure if I would ever return, but three years later I came back with my children and to this day our company sticker still adorns the mirror of the hostel in which I stayed.
+I wasn’t sure if I would ever return, but three years later I came back with my children.
+To this day our company sticker still adorns the mirror of the hostel in which I stayed.

 More pictures in the gallery.